minio/minsql/README.md

 ### Select by type

-MinSQL provides a nice list of entities that make the extractiong of data from your data easy.
-For example we can select any ip in our data by using`$ip` and any date using `$date`.
+MinSQL provides a nice list of entities that make the extraction of chunks data from your raw data easy thanks to our powerful Schema on Read approach.
+For example we can select any ip in our data by using the entity `$ip` and any date using `$date`.
 ```sql
 SELECT $ip, $date FROM mylog
 ```